Let's Build Resiliency from the Roots Up

 Our goal and hope is to help maintain and cultivate a culture of holistic herbal healing integrated with spiritual technologies.
 We seek to uplift voices that focus on blessing, healing, integration and wisdom.

-AC Stauble is an herbalist, farmer, and community builder.
+AC Hill is an herbalist, farmer, and community builder.

 Isaac Hill is a Jyotish astrologer, gardener, and musician.